Free Transporting Cargo Safely Practice Test Questions

 2. False

-5. How often must you stop while on the road to check your cargo?
+1. How often must you stop on the road to check your cargo?

-6. What is the difference between Gross Combination Weight Rating and Cross Combination Weight?
+1. What is the difference between Gross Combination Weight Rating (GCWR) and Gross Combination Weight (GCW)?

-2. GCW is the total weight of a powered unit plus trailers plus the cargo.
+2. GCW is the actual total weight of power unit + trailers + cargo

 3. A and B

-7. Name two situations where legal maximum weights may not be safe?
+1. Name two situations where legal maximum weights may not be safe.

 3. Narrow roads and daylight

-9. Axle weight is the weight transmitted to the ground by one axle or one set of axles.
+1. Axle weight is the weight transmitted to the ground by one axle or a set of axles.

 1. True